Tess Williams, Registered Massage Therapist

 Cupping can affect the soft tissues of the fascia, muscles, scars, and joints, and is an excellent way to increase the benefits from your massage.

-Andrew is available Monday through Friday, for appointments ranging from 30-90 minutes.
-We are able to provide cupping services to private individuals, as well as to people using SGI, WCB, and DVA/DND coverage.
+Tess is available Monday through Friday, for appointments ranging from 30-90 minutes.
 To book an appointment you may use our online booking system, or contact our front office staff.